Last Updated on September 19, 2021

 Villa Pescadores Tulum

-Villa Pescadores is one of my favorite Tulum stays, just a short way down the beach road from Ikal Tulum.
-With individual cabanas, some beachfront or sea view, and AC overnight.
+Villa Pescadores is one of my favorite Tulum stays, just a short way down the beach road from Playa Esperanza.
+It has individual cabanas, some beachfront or sea view, and all with AC overnight.
 Villa Pescadores has an onsite restaurant, beach club and beach bar with swings, so you really never have to leave once you arrive.
-Parking available; breakfast not included but available at the restaurant.
+Parking available and free WiFi in all areas; breakfast not included but available at the restaurant.

-These Airbnb glamping yurts are located within the Tulum National Park, just south of the Tulum ruins beach.
-Bathrooms are shared, but there’s a beach club for meals and drinks on the beach.
-This is a low-key, relaxing escape where you can just chill out and wake up to the sound of waves every day.
-Breakfast not included, but available at nearby spots.
-Parking available.
+The Cinco Tulum glamping yurts are on the North Beach Road, just south of the Tulum ruins beach.
+Bathrooms are shared, but each tent has its own patio.
+The camp has a restaurant and bar, and a continental breakfast is included.
+This is a low-key, relaxing Tulum escape where you can just chill out and wake up to the sound of waves every day.

 When is the Best Time to Visit Tulum?